wovo/hwcpp/readme.md

 - adc, joystick, joystick-button, => xy buttons
 - adc ==> subrange input box => can invert!
 - concepts should also test for the static const members
-- atmega328 test with LCDs
 - HWLIB_TRACE : hwlib::cout :(
 - tests demos should be moved to test?
-- avr8 64 bit not to be trusted?
-- max toggle tests, document freq
-- what is the due start-up frequency?
+- what is the due start-up frequency? => test reasonable toggle?
 - fixed-out pins/ports to hwcpp
 - // #undef putc in hwcpp-all.hpp
 - remove redundancy from port concepts => ask Chiel